Trollcraft1002/9animeToMAL/README.md

 -🗒️Exported files from MAL and 9anime (for sorted result you need to use folder option in 9anime when exporting)

+-✏️ Please mark folders in 9anime to use the sorted files

 ### HOW TO USE
 - 🎥Youtube Video: https://youtu.be/jd7cEDvwj1c